HebutAIer/AI-Reading/Deep-Learning/1-Introduction.md

 ## 1.1 Who Should Read This Book
 ## 1.2 Historical Trends in Deep Learning
 ### 1.2.1 The Many Names and Changing Fortunes of Neural Networks
+1. Cybernetics (1940-1960):
+>1.
+The development of theories of biological learning.
+>2.
+Implementations of the first models such as the perceptron, enabling the training of a single neuron.
+>3.
+Cannot learn the XOR function led to a decline in the polularity of nn
+2. Connectionism (1980-1990):
+>1.
+Train a neural network with one or two hidden layers by back-propagation.
+>2.
+The centeral idea in connectionism is that a large number of simple computational units can achieve intelligent behavior when networked together.
+>3.
+Distributed representation: each input to a system should be represented by many features, and each feature should be involved in the representation.????
+>4.
+AI research did not fulfill these unreasonable expectations, and other fields of machine learning made advances led to a decline in the popularity of nn.
+3. Deep learning (2006-):
+>1.
+Neuroscience has given us a reason to hope that a single deep learning algorithm can solve many different tasks.
+(Much of the mammalian brain might use a single algorithm to solve most of the different tasks that the brain solves.)
+### 1.2.2 Increasing Dataset Sizes
+1. The amount of skill required reduces as the amount of training data increases.
+2. Af rough rule of thumb is that a supervised deep learning algorithm:
+>1. will generally achieve acceptable performance with around 5000 labeled examples per category.
+>2. will match or exceed human performance when trained with a dataset containing at least 10 millon labeled esamples
+### 1.2.3 Increasing Model Sizes
+1. Unless new technologies enable faster scaling, artificial neural networks will not have the same number of neurons as the human brain until at least the 2050s.
 ### 不认识的单词
 1. desire
 2. conveive